amarig7238/sep10-freedom-project/tool/learning-log.md

 * While learning my tool I figured finding a [tutorial video](https://www.youtube.com/watch?v=VzbBcVRquYA) would help me understand my tool better since this was new material.
 The video gave a brief rundown going over the animate.css website and how to use it.

-* I tried out different animations like bounce
+* I tried out different animations like bounce, flash, and jack in the box.

+* As I am going through the video and messing around with animations, when I use one's that are more than one word they wont work.
+I then looked back at the website where they hold all the animations ans see that animations like jack in the box are supposed to be written like jackInTheBox with a capital at the beggining of everyword.

+* A question I still have is

 <!--